1946 New Jersey gubernatorial election

 The 1946 New Jersey gubernatorial election was held on November 5, 1946.
-Republican Alfred E. Driscoll defeated Democratic nominee Lewis G. Hansen with 57.08% of the vote.
+Republican state senator Alfred E. Driscoll defeated Democratic nominee Lewis G. Hansen with approximately 57 percent of the vote.

-For the last time, the Governor of New Jersey was elected to a three-year term.
+For the last time, the governor of New Jersey was elected to a three-year term.
 Afterwards, New Jersey governors would be elected for terms of four years.
-This is the last time a Republican was elected to succeed another Republican as Governor of New Jersey.
+As of 2026, this was the last time a Republican was elected to succeed another Republican as governor of New Jersey.

+Primary elections were held on June 4, 1946.
+Driscoll defeated former governor Harold G. Hoffman for the Republican nomination, while Hansen was unopposed for the Democratic nomination.
+Former Democratic governor Charles Edison ran as an independent before withdrawing from the race to endorse Driscoll.